 Co-Directed by violinists Robert Mealy and Julie Andrijeski, (see separate bios) Quicksilver brings together many of the leading historically informed performers in America today.
-Described as “drop dead gorgeous with a wonderful interplay of timbres,” (Early Music America) and praised for “impeccable, soulful playing” (New York Times), Quicksilver vibrantly explores the rich chamber music repertoire of the early modern period, from the strange and extravagant trio sonatas of the Italian and German seventeenth century to the spectacular chamber music of the High Baroque.
+Described as “drop dead gorgeous with a wonderful interplay of timbres,” (Early Music America) and praised for “impeccable, soulful playing” (New York Times), Quicksilver vibrantly explores the rich chamber music repertoire of the early modern period, from the strange and extravagant trio sonatas of the Italian seventeenth century to the spectacular chamber music of the High Baroque.
 Featured at early music series throughout North America, Quicksilver has garnered accolades in the press from coast to coast.

 Two different programs: Order Nov 7 or 8, or both at a discount!